Why should I own land?

 Implementing good forestry practices can ensure forest sustainability, benefit wildlife, and provide financial benefits.

 The My Minnesota Woods website, which is a service of the University of Minnesota Forest Resources Extension, is a great source for woodland stewardship advice.
-They have an Ask an Expert link where you can ask a question get expert answers as well as a link to the online version of the book Woodland Stewardship: A Practical Guide for Midwestern Landowners, 2nd Edition.
+They have an Ask an Expert link where you can ask a question get expert answers as well as information on the Woodland Stewardship program.

 You can find several other organizations that can help you manage your timberland in the Land Enjoying section of our Toolbox.